Part 1: The Multi-Cloud Era is Here to Stay. But is Your Data Ready?

 - Securing data in the cloud: The surface area of risk for sensitive data potentially increases with multi-cloud, and the number of people with access to data may increase as well.
-Teams need an approach for finding and securing confidential information — to mitigate the risk of breach and stay compliant with privacy regulations, such as the GDPR and CCPA.
+Teams need an approach for finding and securing confidential information — to mitigate the risk of breach and stay compliant with privacy regulations, such as the GDPR, CCPA, CPRA, and HIPAA.

 Putting Your Data on ‘Cloud 9’